-Pre-Setting of Aperture: Set the A-M ring at "A".

-Then set the desired f/stop on the pre-set aperture

-ring to the index.
+1 Pre-Setting of Aperture: Set the A-M ring at "A".
+Then set the desired f/stop on the pre-set aperture ring to the index.
 The diaphragm will close down to the pre-set f/stop only for the instant that the shutter is released.
-Except for that instant, the diaphragm remains fully open.

-2 Manually Operated Aperture: When the A-M ring is set at "M", the diaphragm closes down to any desired f/stop by turning the pre-set aperture ring and the depth-of-field at the time of shutter release can be checked.
+2 Manually Operated Aperture: When the A-M ring is set at "M" the diaphragm closes down to any desired f/stop by turning the pre-set aperture ring and the depth-of-field at the time of shutter release can be checked.
 When the A-M ring is reset at "A" the diaphragm again returns to maximum opening.